simondecaestecker/eurecom_forensics_project/README.md

 To this information, we add a new information that checks if the current page contains data or not thanks to the **read** function.

+Basically, if the memmap plugin does not work on a particular dump file, our plugin will also not work for this dump file.

 ## Using the tool